robotframework/robotframework/doc/releasenotes/rf-7.0rc1.rst

 result format (`#4847`_) and various other enhancements and bug fixes.
 Robot Framework 7.0 requires Python 3.8 or newer (`#4294`_).

-Robot Framework 7.0 release candidate 1 was released on Thursday December 21, 2023.
-It contains all planned features and fixes and it is targeted for anyone interested to see how they can use the `interesting new features`__ and how `backwards incompatible changes`_ and deprecations_ possibly affect their tests, tasks, tools and libraries.
+Robot Framework 7.0 rc 1 was released on Thursday December 21, 2023, with all features and fixes planned to be included in the final release.
+It is targeted for anyone interested to see how they can use the `interesting new features`__ and how `backwards incompatible changes`_ and deprecations_ possibly affect their tests, tasks, tools and libraries.
 The target date for the final release is Monday January 8, 2024.

 __ `Most important enhancements`_